 Form 1099-C Tips:

 - Check the date of identifiable event that Form 1099-C shows for the cancelled debt.
-Some institutions use a default date of 12/31 which could limit your insolvency exclusion on Form 982, Reduction of Tax Attributes.
+Some institutions use a default date of December 31st, 2016, which could limit your insolvency exclusion on Form 982, Reduction of Tax Attributes.
+Sometimes we can challenge the Form 1099-C date if that different date works better for the Client.
+Again, we’d look for documentation to establish that date.

 - Banks may still pursue you for the debt after they file Form 1099-C.